pranshumg/Let-Us-C-Solutions/chapter 12/C/a.md

 ```
 gcc -E program.c -o output.i
 ```
-Then, check output.i to see how the macro was expanded.
+Then, check output.i to see how the macro was expanded